WordPress is one of the world’s most popular and powerful platforms for building websites.

 One key takeaway: a company’s in-house creative team or agency won’t be hampered by WordPress when they design a website.
 WordPress is powerful, flexible and adaptable enough that even the most well-known brands on the planet don’t have to compromise their brand standards when they bring their companies to life on the platform.

 Another takeaway is that all three of the above companies are demanding.
 They require sites that offer enterprise level performance.
 That means a platform that is scalable, secure and reliable.
 Anything less is unacceptable.
 And WordPress delivers in all three of those areas.
 At any given moment, the platform is powering millions of websites around the world.
 Many of these have complex page structures and hierarchies and the need to handle masses of global traffic that can surge at any time.
 And all of them need rock solid protection against hacking and breaches.

 WordPress continues to deliver on all these fronts for enterprise clients, just like it does for small businesses, just like it does for bloggers.

 This is why it continues to see greater adoption in the market.

 Myth #3: WordPress doesn’t work for ecommerce

 WordPress isn’t Shopify, which is custom-designed for ecommerce, but it’s very capable of handling ecommerce if your business requires it.
-There are a variety of available plug-ins that your web development agency can use to enable ecommerce on a WordPress site.
+There are a variety of available plug-ins that agencies who provide web development services can use to enable ecommerce on a WordPress site.

 The primary way to use WordPress for ecommerce is by deploying WooCommerce, which is the ecommerce extension for the platform.
 It’s actually the most widely used ecommerce platform in the world because it’s tied to WordPress.
 So when you choose WooCommerce, you’re choosing something that has hundreds of thousands of existing users.
 It’s highly intuitive, easy to use – and, of course, the basic service is free (premium plugins can support more complex needs).